 Philament accepts submissions from those in the early stages of their academic careers, from high-achieving undergraduates, to PhD candidates, postdoctoral researchers, through to newly hired lecturers and academics.
 As a general rule, Philament does not accept submissions from academics who have been conferred a PhD more than five years prior to the date of submission.

 The submitted file should be a Microsoft Word file (.doc or .docx).
 Images may be included in the Microsoft Word file to indicate their place in the work; however, images should be included as separate files at a high resolution, preferably in the TIFF (.tiff) file format.

 Copyright in any work published by Philament remains with the author of the work.
 However, we ask that any subsequent publication of a work first published in Philament acknowledge Philament as the venue of first publication.
 Authors are also asked to advise Philament’s editors in writing if intending to republish a work previously published in Philament.

 It is the author’s responsibility to secure copyright permissions in writing for any images, quotations, or other third-party sources reproduced in a submission, and to cover any costs associated with securing such permissions.
 The author will need to obtain any and all such relevant permissions before Philament publishes the submission; although we are happy to consider submissions while these permissions are pending.
 Please notify us as soon as possible if you encounter any difficulties in securing these rights.

 Endnotes and Grammar Must be Used and be Styled as Prescribed

-Philament uses only endnotes, and no bibliography or “Works Cited” addendum is required for academic essays.
-All citations should be styled as below, or as otherwise prescribed by the Chicago Manual of Style (16th edition, 2010).
+Subject to the following endnote specifications, all submissions should conform to the grammar rules of the Chicago Manual of Style (17th edition, 2017).
+Philament uses only endnotes; thus, no bibliography or “Works Cited” addendum is required for academic essays.
+All citations should be styled as below, or as otherwise prescribed by the Chicago Manual of Style.